rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

-As people increasingly look to Bitcoin as a *store of value*, rarely do people think of Bitcoin as a
+As people increasingly look to Bitcoin as a *store of value*, rarely do those same people think of Bitcoin as a
  *unit of account*.
 Bitcoin
  is not necessarily any stronger